Frequently Asked Questions

 8.4.
 WILL I BE REQUIRED TO WEAR A FACE MASK WHEN TRAVELLING WITH KULULA.COM OR BRITISH AIRWAYS (OPERATED BY COMAIR)?
 ARE FACE MASKS BEING OFFERED ON YOUR AIRCRAFT?

-As part of the Disaster Management Act in South Africa, wearing a mask in the airport building and onboard is mandatory.
-Children under the age of 2 years may be exempted from wearing a mask and passengers that have pre-existing medical conditions and cannot wear a mask would need a medical certificate.
+As part of the Disaster Management Act in South Africa, wearing a face mask is mandatory when in a public place, therefore the use of face masks in the airport building and onboard is mandatory.
+Children under the age of 5 years may be exempted from wearing a mask and passengers that have pre-existing medical conditions and cannot wear a mask would need a medical certificate.

 kulula.com/British Airways (operated by Comair) will not be providing face masks and customers will have to ensure that they bring their own masks as the law requires face-coverings to be worn in any open public space, as well as when individuals enter shops, public buildings and places of work.